Facing Pregnancy Discrimination At Work?

 Any health insurance provided by an employer must cover expenses for pregnancy-related conditions.
 This is done on the same basis as costs for other medical conditions.
 Health insurance for expenses arising from abortion is not required, except where it endangers the life of the mother.

 Pregnancy-related expenses should be reimbursed exactly as those incurred for other medical conditions.
 This is the case whether payment is on a fixed basis or a percentage of reasonable and customary charge basis.
 The insurance provider can limit the amounts payable.
 However, it can only to so to the same extent as costs for other conditions.
 It cannot impose additional, increased or larger deductibles.

 Employers must provide the same level of health benefits for spouses of male employees as they do for spouses of female employees.

 Employee Fringe Benefits for Pregnancy

 Pregnancy related benefits cannot be limited to married employees.
 In an all-female workforce or job classification, benefits must be provided for pregnancy-related conditions if benefits are provided for other medical conditions.

 If an employer provides any benefits to workers on leave, then the employer must provide the same benefits for those on leave for pregnancy-related conditions.

 Employers must treat employees with pregnancy related disabilities the same as other temporarily disabled employees.
 This includes accrual and crediting of seniority, vacation calculation, pay increases and temporary disability benefits.

-If you are a victim of discrimination in the workplace, then contact a Los Angeles discrimination lawyer.
+If you are facing pregnancy discrimination at work, then contact a Los Angeles pregnancy discrimination lawyer.
 We offer a free consultation.
 During this claim review, our employment law attorneys can give information about what to do about discrimination at work.
 This is all free legal advice.
 You should not have to choose between your job and your family; call us today!
 All attorney consultations are confidential and with no obligation.